scribd/scribd.github.io/_posts/2021-07-19-information-extraction-at-scribd.md

 ---
 This is part 2 in a series of blog posts describing a multi-component machine learning system we built to extract metadata from our documents in order to enrich downstream discovery models.
 In this post, we present the challenges and limitations we faced and the solutions we came up with when building information extraction NLP models for our text-heavy documents.

-As mentioned in [part 1](https://tech.scribd.com/blog/2021/identifying-document-types.html), we now have a way of identifying text-heavy documents.
+As mentioned in [part 1](/blog/2021/identifying-document-types.html), we now have a way of identifying text-heavy documents.
 Having done that, we want to build dedicated models to deepen our semantic understanding of them.
-We do this by extracting key phrases and entities.
+We do this by extracting keyphrases and entities.

 <figure>
     <img width="662" alt="Figure 1: Diagram of our multi-component machine learning system. " src="https://user-images.githubusercontent.com/11147367/126206943-9deabf5f-6add-4a01-9e20-5ed8f9e10069.png">
   <figcaption> Figure 1: Diagram of our multi-component machine learning system. </figcaption>
 </figure>

-Key phrases are phrases that represent major themes/topics, whereas entities are proper nouns such as people, places and organizations.
-For example, when a user uploads a document about the Manhattan project, we will first detect it is text-heavy, then extract key phrases and entities.
-Potential key phrases would be “atomic bomb” and “nuclear weapons” and potential entities would be “Robert Oppenheimer” and “Los Alamos”.
+Keyphrases are phrases that represent major themes/topics, whereas entities are proper nouns such as people, places and organizations.
+For example, when a user uploads a document about the Manhattan project, we will first detect it is text-heavy, then extract keyphrases and entities.
+Potential keyphrases would be “atomic bomb” and “nuclear weapons” and potential entities would be “Robert Oppenheimer” and “Los Alamos”.

 As keyphrase extraction brings out the general topics discussed in a document, it helps put a cap on the amount of information kept per document, resulting in a somewhat uniform representation of documents irrespective of their original size.
 Entity extraction, on the other hand, identifies elements in a text that aren’t necessarily reflected by keyphrases only.
 We found the combination of keyphrase and entity extraction to provide a rich semantic description of each document.

-The rest of this post will explain how we approached key phrase and entity extraction, and how we identified whether a subset of these keyphrases and entities are present in a knowledge base (also known as linking), and introduce how we use them to categorize documents.
+The rest of this post will explain how we approached keyphrase and entity extraction, and how we identified whether a subset of these keyphrases and entities are present in a knowledge base (also known as linking), and introduce how we use them to categorize documents.

 ## Keyphrase Extraction